 There is a long tradition in south Louisiana of people making musical instruments.
 In the early days it was done out of necessity.
-Music was all around but ready-made instruments were not.
-Makers relied on their own ingenuity to craft musical instruments by hand, often using existing instruments as patterns for their work.
+Music was all around, but ready-made instruments were not.
+Makers relied on their own ingenuity to craft musical instruments by hand, often using the few existing instruments as patterns for their work.

 Modern instrument builders in Acadiana continue to rely on traditional methods, but have far greater access to high-quality tools and information.
-Although musical instrument making has shifted from a labor of necessity to a labor of love, instrument builders have long provided the tools for local musicians to carry on and grow their musical heritage.
+Although musical instrument making has largely shifted from a labor of necessity to a labor of love, local instrument builders have long provided the tools for Cajun and Creole musicians to carry on their musical heritage and move it forward.

-Crafting the South Louisiana Sound highlights the work of musical instrument builders in the Acadiana region of south Louisiana from the 1930s to the present.
-The exhibit features hand-built accordions, violins, guitars, amplifiers, triangles and rubboards - as well as photographs and video footage offering a glimpse into the minds and workshops of local makers.
+Crafting the South Louisiana Sound highlights the work of musical instrument builders in south Louisiana from the 1930s to the present.
+The exhibit features hand-built accordions, violins, guitars, amplifiers, triangles and rubboards - as well as photographs and video footage, offering a glimpse into the minds and workshops of local makers.